GenesisCare - logo

 Woman glancing out window

-You can ask your doctor for detailed information about the side effects that you may experience with any treatment recommended for you.
+All cancer treatments can cause side effects, and the type and severity will vary between individuals.
+You should ask your doctor for detailed information about the possible side effects of any treatment recommended for you.

 Find a centre